 We are not arguing that all technological advances in print should be reversed 50 years, but, when printing from original artwork there is no better companion than to use type which has been cast in hot-metal.

-Our current issue, Issue 2, features a plethora of articles and artwork by some of our favourites…we hope you enjoy…
+All of our issues feature a plethora of articles and artwork by some of our favourites…we hope you enjoy…